 Mainly because there are more types of cereals available in stores… with some of them being better choices than others, while some can easily be placed on a “Don’t touch it!” list.

 The good news is that you can have cereals for breakfast if you are diagnosed with a fatty liver.
 You can have them for lunch or dinner too if that’s your thing – just make sure that you eat the right ones!

-Cereals are not necessarily bad, but some of the things that we can buy in stores are.
-Also, they do have a ton of carbs so you won’t be able to eat tons of them each day.
+Cereal is not necessarily bad, but some of the things that we can buy in stores are.
+Also, they do have a ton of carbs so you won’t be able to eat lots of them each day.

 What cereals NOT to eat if you have a fatty liver?